pallets/flask/docs/extensiondev.rst

     a remote application that uses OAuth.

 What to use depends on what you have in mind.
-For the SQLite 3 extension we will need to use the class based approach because we have to use a controller object that can be used to connect to the database.
+For the SQLite 3 extension we will use the class based approach because it will provide users with a manager object that handles opening and closing database connections.

 The Extension Code
 ------------------